openstack/openstack-manuals/doc/install-guide/source/environment-packages-ubuntu.rst

 Finalize the installation
 -------------------------

-1. Upgrade the packages on all nodes:
+1. Upgrade packages on all nodes:

    .. code-block:: console